ncatlab/nlab-content/pages/5/0/6/7/7605/content.md

 * $M$ is [[combinatorial model category|combinatorial]], or at least [[accessible model category|accessible]] and/or [[cofibrantly generated model category|cofibrantly generated]].

-* The cofibrations in $M$ are the monomorphisms; or at least that they are closed under limits, preserved by pullbacks, all monomorphisms are cofibrations, and/or all fibrant objects are cofibrant.
+* The cofibrations in $M$ are the monomorphisms;

+  or at least: they are closed under limits, preserved by pullbacks, all monomorphisms are cofibrations, and/or all fibrant objects are cofibrant.

 * Acyclic cofibrations are preserved by pullback along fibrations.